CmlLib/CmlLib.Core/README.md

 ****NO COMMERCIAL****

-pml
+Crossplatform
 -------------
+This library doesn't support crossplatform.
+Only Windows
-Cross-Platform Python Minecraft Launcher Library
+if you want Cross-Platform Minecraft Launcher Library,
-If you need cross-platform mc launcher, use this python library.
+use this python library.
 [pml github](https://github.com/AlphaBs/pml)

 Dependancy